byu-cce270/content/docs/unit3/00_files/file_hw.md

 ---
 ### Read in your file
 1. In the first code block, read in the 'signs' file in reading mode.
-2. In a new line, turn your file into a list.
+2. In a new line, read your file into a list of strings where there is one string for each line in the file.
 Save this as a variable.
 This will allow us easier access to read our data later.

 ---

 ### Sign Counter Code
 1. Now time to do the real work!
-In the second code block, you are given a dictionary named "Sign_counter" where the keys are the MPH of the signs and the value is the starting amount of each sign.
-The objective is to read our given file and find the total amount of each sign.
+In the second code block, you are given a dictionary named "Sign_counter" where the keys are the MPH of the signs and the value is the signs with the corresponding MPH.
+Note they are all initialized to zero.
+The objective is to read our given file and find the total number of each sign.
 This will be WAY faster than counting it on our own!
-2. In a new line underneath the given dictionary, write code that will read through the given file (remember, our file is now a variable as a list) and compare it to the keys in our dictionary.
-If the values are equal, then add 1 to the corresponding key value.
-You will want to read through EACH line of the file individually and EACH key individually to compare them.
+2. In a new line underneath the given dictionary, write code that will loop through the list of strings you imported from the file.
+For each line (string) you will loop through the items in the dictionary to see if the speed limit is in the string.
+If so, increment the corresponding counter.
    - For example, since Sign_counter has a key value of "10" if the file contains an MPH sign with a speed limit of 10, then I would add 1 to the corresponding value of "10" in Sign_counter for EACH occurrence of "10" in the file.
 This process would be the same for each key value of Sign_counter.
    - HINT: Refer back to HW 2.4 (IF statements) for how to compare lists, and HW 2.5 (Dictionaries) for how to access the values of the keys in a dictionary.
 3. In the next code block, print each MPH speed limit sign in Sign_counter with its NEW value.